cf020031308/redisio/README.md

 ### Write II: Massive Insertion

-If you want to insert a large amount of data into redis without the care of the results, you can close the connection after sending it to avoid parsing the replies by the use of `del`.
+If you want to insert a large amount of data into redis without the care of the results, you can close the connection after sending it by the use of `del` to avoid parsing the replies.

 ```python
 rd(*large_scale_of_cmds).__del__()